Cyrus-Kiprop/flowers-e-shop/README.md

-# HTML Responsive Design - The News Week Project
+# Capstone - The Flower-e-shop

-> This is my seventh project in the HTML/CSS section of the Microverse main curriculum.
-The main goal of this milestone is to equip the learner with the ability to design responsive layouts, using bootstrap framework thus implementing different styles at certain breaking points.
+> This is my last but not least project in the HTML/CSS section of the Microverse main curriculum.
+The main goal of this milestone is to enable the learner to apply the newly acquired HTML and CSS skills in designing a real world capstone project that is fully responsive and eye captivating.
+In this project, I purely demonstrate mastery in the following areas:

-This has been by far my biggest and most complex assignment, but I learned a great deal in responsive design especially using bootstrap framework.
+- Proper use of HTML semantics, and elements, and their respective attributes
+- UI/UX design using CSS,
+  -CSS pseudo selectors and classes
+- Typography ,
+- Bootstrap classes for responsive design

+So far this is my biggest achievement.

 ## Built With